djy6969/A-Music-Community-Website-Based-on-NLP-Sentiment-Analysis/README.md

 evaluating music and blog trends, considering their respective parameters.

 For the music trends algorithm, we incorporated metrics such as views and likes in the numerator, and the difference between positive and negative comments to gauge user sentiment.
-The denom￾inator considered factors like music publish time and the latest comment publish time, ensuring that new songs could achieve higher trend scores.
+The denominator considered factors like music publish time and the latest comment publish time, ensuring that new songs could achieve higher trend scores.
 ![这是图片](/1.png "Magic Gardens")
 Regarding the blog trends algorithm, we introduced a function that multiplied the blog publish